Introduction: Why do we care about data modeling best practices

 c) analysis across multiple dimensions.

 For a) one-to-one relationships, one scenario is when we have a fact table and a degenerate dimension: the relationship in most cases is one-to-one.
 Since the table size would almost be the same, the table direction would not really matter.
 But in another scenario, it is not recommended to use one-to-one relationships when row data spans across multiple tables.
-For many-to-many relationship, in any case it should be avoided.
+For many-to-many relationships, in any case,e it should be avoided.

 For c), we need to use this relationship type anyway, but a DAX function crossfilter() helps to reduce the impact.
 Bi-directional filters generate a greater number of queries in the backend, so having it in the model can lead to a negative performance impact – hence the recommendation to avoid it.